MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 - [Settings for the Windows Security experience profile in Microsoft Intune](https://docs.microsoft.com/mem/intune/protect/antivirus-security-experience-windows-settings)
 - [Tech Community Blog: Announcing Tamper Protection for Configuration Manager Tenant Attach clients](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/announcing-tamper-protection-for-configuration-manager-tenant/ba-p/1700246#.X3QLR5Ziqq8.linkedin)

-## Turn tamper protection on (or off) in the Microsoft Defender Security Center
+## Manage tamper protection in the Microsoft Defender Security Center

 Currently in preview, tamper protection can be turned on or off in the Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)).

-### Prerequisites for managing tamper protection in the Microsoft Defender Security Center
+### Requirements for managing tamper protection in the Microsoft Defender Security Center

 - You must have appropriate [permissions](../microsoft-defender-atp/assign-portal-access.md), such as global admin, security admin, or security operations.
 - Your Windows devices must be running one of the following versions of Windows: